 Recommendations for Sending/Posting "Black Lives Matter" Statements

-Here are recommendations that DNAWORKS is making to people and organizations that have asked us about posting #BLM and anti-racism statements:
+Here are recommendations that DNAWORKS has made to people and organizations that have asked us about posting #BLM and anti-racism statements:

 1. Do you know what “anti-racism” means and the commitment it entails in order to use that word accurately and with integrity?
-An elementary Google search turns up this definition (on Wikipedia): "Anti-racism can be defined as some form of focused and sustained action, which includes inter-cultural, inter-faith, multi-lingual and inter-abled (i.e. differently abled) communities with the intent to change a system or an institutional policy, practice, or procedure which has racist effects."
-(Original source: https://sacred.omeka.net/about)
+According to the "Anti-Racism Digital Library" at Louisville Seminary, "Anti-racism can be defined as some form of focused and sustained action, which includes inter-cultural, inter-faith, multi-lingual and inter-abled (i.e. differently abled) communities with the intent to change a system or an institutional policy, practice, or procedure which has racist effects" (emphasis added).

-- Self-reflection and acknowledgment of failures (but no hand-wringing, tears of shame, looking for sympathy—keep it clear, direct, and specific).
+- Self-reflection and acknowledgment of failures (being careful of the pitfalls of hand-wringing, tears of shame, looking for sympathy—keep it clear, direct, and specific).

-- A call to be held accountable with a SPECIFIC PROTOCOL to do this.
-Have you considered who in your organization (or outside your organization) people can SAFELY go to when you slip up (which is inevitable in such a system-wide shift)?
+- A call to be held accountable with a specific protocol to do this.
+Have you considered to whom in or outside your organization people can safely go to when you slip up (which is inevitable in such a system-wide shift)?
 In what time period will your errors be addressed?
 What insurance is there that there will be no reprisals against folks pointing these out—and how will they be held close and assured of their value to the organization?

 Do not ask your Black staff to write this statement on your behalf (and then change it—yes, this is happening).
-Do try to do the best you can, while consulting the “21-Day Racial Equity and Social Justice Challenge” and reading articles on Medium.com, Boston Review and the other numerous blogs and resources available.
+Do try to do the best you can, while consulting the “21-Day Racial Equity and Social Justice Challenge,” Me and White Supremacy by Layla Saad, and reading articles on Medium.com, Boston Review and the other numerous blogs and resources available.
 Ask several staff members, trusted advisers, and community partners for suggestions.
 This increases your accountability and, if you hear things that make you uncomfortable, it will be harder for you to make some “innocuous” edits.